kriyanshkirito/projects_dtwe/Day02/readme.md

 🙏 Credits

-This project was developed using open-source resources and inspiration from the NeoCulture website.
+This project was developed using open-source resources and inspiration to not let the streak break.

 ---